 Brilliant is one way to keep your science and math wiz kids regularly engaged and challenged.
 Students receive challenge problems each week that they complete and then compare against their peers all over the world.
 They can see where they match up against others based on country and age, and share strategies with others students.
 The site also hosts competitions involving game theory, writing algorithms, and other fun shenanigans.

-For the Kids
+For the kiddos

 Definitely doing this when all of the kids are at the camper!
 Maybe do one every summer with each child's name and year on it!!!
 Handprint campfires

 random things i love